djaodjin/djaodjin-pages/README.md

-djaodjin-pages is a Django application that allow live templates edition and upload templates packages.
+djaodjin-pages is a Django application that implements a Content Management System (CMS) for practices sharing.

 Major Features:

+- Hierachical structure of content elements
 - Text edition (optional: markdown syntax)
 - Media gallery (drag'n'drop in markdown or media placeholder)
-- Upload template packages

 Development
 ===========